Samuel-Ricardo/nestjs_hexagonal-architeture/README.md

 This concept was applied to create an API that handles and sends the list data to a simulated CRM, for that, I used the event system to create event-listeners and emiters that on trigger send the data to a Queue with Bull & Redis and from the queue the API sends the data to the CRM.

+This project have a dev friendly ambient that provides a automatic code formarter and linting, tests, Documentation with Swagger and Docker containers

 <p id="routes"/>

 ```bash